FirelyTeam/firely-docs-firely-net-sdk/model/bundles.rst

 for the Bundle resource to see which elements are mandatory, just as you would do for other resource types.

-.. tip:: If you want to create a Bundle for a batch or transaction, you can use the helper methods
+.. tip:: If you want to create a Bundle for a batch or transaction, you can use the helper methods on ``TransactionBuilder``
-	in the SDK to construct the Bundle correctly, described in the :ref:`transactions` paragraph.
+	in the SDK to construct the Bundle correctly.

 Then, for each resource you want to include in the Bundle, you will add an ``EntryComponent`` to the ``Entry`` list.
 This can be done by creating an instance of type